-Make sure you validate the operating system behavior every time you deploy new or changed software.
+Make sure that you validate the operating system behavior every time you deploy new or changed software.
 When preparing the deployment and when testing changes, maintain a full operating system with IG software that is not used for any publicly available services, but only for troubleshooting problems that might stem from the system being too minimally configured.

-Network connections
+Network Connections

 Protect network traffic by using HTTPS where possible, and secure communications during stateless sessions by signing and/or encrypting JWTs.
-For information about configuring IG for HTTPS client-side and HTTPS server-side, refer to the Installation guide.
+For information about configuring IG for HTTPS client-side and HTTPS server-side, see the Installation Guide.